DisnakeDev/disnake/changelog/README.rst

-This directory contains "newsfragments" which are short files that contain a small **ReST**-formatted text that will be added to the next ``CHANGELOG``.
+This directory contains "newsfragments" which are short files that contain a small **ReST**-formatted text that will be added to the next changelog.

-The ``CHANGELOG`` will be read by **users**, so this description should be aimed to pytest users instead of describing internal changes which are only relevant to the developers.
+The changelog will be read by **users**, so this description should be aimed at users instead of describing internal changes which are only relevant to the developers.

 Make sure to use full sentences in the **present tense** and use punctuation, examples::

-    Improve Guild.create_text_channel returning the channel type.
+    Improve Guild.create_text_channel by returning the channel type.

     Command syncing now uses logging instead of print.

 Each file should use the following naming: ``<ISSUE>.<TYPE>.rst``, where ``<ISSUE>`` is an issue number, and ``<TYPE>`` is one of:

-* ``feature``: new user facing features, like new command-line options and new behavior.
+* ``feature``: new user facing features, support of new API features, and/or otherwise new behavior.
 * ``bugfix``: fixes a bug.
-* ``doc``: documentation improvement, like rewording an entire session or adding missing docs.
+* ``doc``: documentation improvement.
 * ``removal``: feature deprecation.
-* ``breaking``: a change which may break existing suites, such as feature removal or behavior change.
+* ``breaking``: a change which may break existing code, such as feature removal or behavior change.
 * ``misc``: fixing a small typo or internal change that might be noteworthy.

 So for example: ``123.feature.rst``, ``456.bugfix.rst``.

+If there are multiple changes of the same type for the same issue, use the following naming for the conflicting changes:
+``<ISSUE>.<TYPE>.<number>.rst``

 If your PR fixes an issue, use that number here.
 If there is no issue, then after you submit the PR and get the PR number you can add a